Genseishin Justirisers

 Genseishin Justirisers (幻星神ジャスティライザー, Genseishin Jasutiraizā), lit.
 Phantom Star God Justirisers, is a tokusatsu superhero TV series produced by Toho and airing on TV Tokyo.
 This series is the second in Toho's Seishin (Star God) series.
 The show aired 51 episodes between October 2, 2004 and September 24, 2005.

 Justirisers

 The Justirisers

 The Justirisers are three chosen humans who are given the mysterious Justipower, the "Earth's will" that was discovered by the Riserseijin Noulan who utilized it to seal away Kaiser Hades long ago.
-Each of those powers are based on the Four Symbols of Chinese Origin.
+Each of those powers is based on the Four Symbols of Chinese Origin.
 Each one is equipped with an In-Loader.
-By combining Justipower and characteristic element in their body, the In-Loader makes them generate a high-powered suit of armor which transforms them into a Justiriser.
+Upon its activation, Justipower combines with a characteristic element within the user's body to generate the high-powered suit of armor that transforms them into a Justiriser.
 The transformation call is "Souchaku!" ("Equip!").
 The In-Loader also acts as a communications device between the three Justirisers.